ROI Maximization in Stochastic Online Decision-Making: Competing Against Infinitely Many Policies ( - )

-Let us first introduce three handy notations.
-Firstly, in the case where $2D_k$ samples are drawn during each of $n_2$ consecutive tasks $n_1 +1, n_1 +2, \l,n_1+n_2$, we define, for all $\e>0$, the following lower confidence bound on $\rewrm(\pi_k)$ (similarly to \eqref{e:rpmdef})
+\paragraph{Estimating rewards and costs.} Similarly to \cref{e:rpmdef,,e:cpmdef}, we first introduce estimators for our target quantities.
+If at least $2\capf{k}$ samples are drawn during each of $n_2$ consecutive tasks $n_1 +1,$ $\ldots,$ $n_1+n_2$, we can define, for all $\e>0$, the following lower confidence bound on $\rewrm(\pi_k)$: